Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Methodology

 \subsection{Reflection after One Attempt of Multi-turn Attack}

 As shown in Figure~\ref{fig:pipeline}, \ourmethod{} takes effect after the attack chain is generated at Turn 0.
 Consequently, a poorly constructed initial attack chain may limit the overall effectiveness of \ourmethod{}.
 To address this issue, we introduce a reflection mechanism that optimizes the attack chain when a multi-turn attack attempt fails.
-Specifically, we model the LLM as an optimizer \citep{LLMasOptimizers}, enabling the attacker to learn from previously failed strategies within the same jailbreak task and to design a more effective attack chain in subsequent attempts, thereby establishing intra-task learning.
+Specifically, we model the LLM as an optimizer \cite{LLMasOptimizers}, enabling the attacker to learn from previously failed strategies within the same jailbreak task and to design a more effective attack chain in subsequent attempts, thereby establishing intra-task learning.
 With this reflection mechanism, each malicious task is attempted up to three times or until success.
 Example instructions of \ourmethod{} and its variant without reflection are provided in Appendix~\ref{sec:redTeamingInstructions}, shown in Figures~\ref{fig:mapa_wo_reflection} and~\ref{fig:mapa_reflection}, respectively.
 During reflection, the attacker is fed with the failed strategies, the corresponding attack chains, and the victim model’s final response to guide the generation of the next attack chain.
 The effectiveness of this reflection mechanism is further analyzed in the ablation study.